-Flat interest means that the interest on the loan is calculated based on the total amount borrowed.
-This is different from charging a loan based on how much is left to pay, which is called a “declining-balance” method.
-For example, a $1,000 loan that carries an annual 5% flat interest rate would result in a $50 interest payment each year during repayment.
+Flat interest is based upon the total amount borrowed and does not reflect the amount repaid.
+This is different from charging interest based upon the amount left to pay, which is called “declining-balance” interest.
+As an example, a $1,000 loan that carries 5% flat annual interest would yield $50 in interest each year until the loan is repaid.

-Like other financial institutions, we use interest to help cover our operational costs, defaults, and expand to reach new students.
-Unlike other financial institutions, however, we do not profit from the interest you pay.
-We view interest payments as your contribution towards our sustainability, and we make up the difference through tips from lenders on the website and donations.
+Like other financial institutions, we use interest to help cover our operational costs, offset defaults, and expand to reach new students.
+Unlike other financial institutions, however, we do not seek to profit from the interest you pay on your loan.
+We view interest payments as your contribution towards Zomia’s sustainability.

 We are striving to build a sustainable and scalable finance model for higher education.
 Providing loans instead of scholarships allow us to cover our costs and reach more students over time.
 Because we exclusively provide higher education loans, repayments from graduates ensure that a future generation of students can go to school.

 Your funding can be used to pay for any expenses related to your education.
 This includes tuition, books, uniforms, and your cost of living while you study (e.g., food, rent, utilities, transportation).